So, what are life estates or life estate deeds?

 2. You don’t own or fully control your house or property anymore.
 If something unexpected happens and you “need” to sell the property, you can’t without getting the kids to sign off on it, because they actually own the property.
 You don’t own it anymore (even though you have the right to use it for the rest of your life).

 3. You can’t change who gets it after you are gone.
-With a deed, it’s a done deal.
+With a life estate deed, it’s a done deal.
 The house goes to your kids at your death — no matter what.
 There is no way to change it.
 So, if your child dies before you do, you can’t reconsider who the house or property goes to.
 It will go through his or her estate and be completely out of your control (even though you have the right to use it for the rest of your life).

 4. Life estate deeds could prevent you from getting VA benefits.
 The VA sees things differently and assumes that any income interest or life estate you might have are entirely yours (and therefore counted as an asset).
 Depending on the situation, this could cause you to be denied VA benefits.
 For instance, farmland with a life estate would typically prevent VA benefits without further planning.